Tomorrow, the World!: Plot

 Emil Bruckner (Skip Homeier), a young German orphan, comes to live in the United States with his American uncle (Fredric March).
 Although the American family reaches out to the boy, trying to make him part of their lives, he has been heavily indoctrinated in Nazi propaganda from his years in the Hitler Youth.

 His uncle is a "gently liberal university professor," while the young boy—even though he is an orphan with a father who was anti-Nazi—has become a parrot for the Third Reich, denouncing his late father as a traitor and being as nasty as possible to the professor's Jewish fiancée (Field).

 Emil's father, Karl Bruckner, had died after being sent to a concentration camp for opposing the Nazi regime.
 His uncle, Mike Frame, holds Karl in the highest regard for his ideas, commitment to the ideas of universal peace, and his courage.
 The Nazis, however, have taught Emil that his father was a coward, a traitor to the state, and committed suicide.
 Emil believes the lies and mutilates a highly prized painting of his father.

-All the characters have their unique perspectives and reactions in response to Emil's outlandish display of Third Reich sensibilities and most want to find the good in the boy—especially his loving and very tolerant cousin Pat (Joan Carroll).
+All the characters have their unique perspectives and reactions in response to Emil's display of Third Reich sensibilities and most want to find the good in the boy—especially his cousin Pat (Joan Carroll).
 Emil, however, has other ideas, donning a Nazi armband soon after his arrival.